 A direct smear prepared from the submitted fluid (not shown) was of low cellularity containing few macrophages, non-degenerate neutrophils, and individualized mesothelial cells on a clear background.
-On the other hand, the squash smear prepared from visible “clots” in the fluid was highly cellular.
-This smear contained abundant macrophages (*, Figure 5B), as well as multiple large, cohesive rafts of cells with small amounts of admixed pale pink extracellular matrix and thin vascular profiles (Figure 1).
+In contrast, the squash smear prepared from visible “clots” in the fluid was highly cellular.
+This smear contained abundant macrophages (Figure 5B), as well as multiple large, cohesive rafts of cells with small amounts of admixed pale pink extracellular matrix and thin vascular profiles (Figure 1).
 The automated cell counts were not reported as they were considered falsely low and inaccurate, as these large clusters would have been excluded from the nucleated cell count.

-At low power, there were clusters of cells that stood out with a distinctive morphologic appearance (Figure 2B), characterized by a round cell with a high N:C ratio, deep blue cytoplasm, and occasionally blebbed cell borders.
+At low power, there were clusters of cells with a distinctive morphologic appearance (Figure 2B).
+The cells in the clusters were round with a high nuclear to cytoplasmic ratio and deep blue cytoplasm, and occasionally had blebbed cell borders.
 These cells displayed cytologic criteria of malignancy in the form multiple prominent nucleoli, moderate anisocytosis and anisokaryosis, and mitotic figures (Figures 4B and 5B).
 The cytologic interpretation was a neoplastic effusion with mesothelioma and carcinoma as the two differential diagnoses.
-Cytology alone cannot reliably differentiate these two neoplasms.
-Abdominal ultrasound was recommended to evaluate for a mass lesion, which would favor a carcinoma.
+Cytology alone cannot reliably differentiate these two neoplasms, however a mass lesion was not identified on ultrasonographic examination of the abdomen (the latter would favor a carcinoma).

 On histopathologic examination of the jejunum, the serosa was found to be severely expanded by severely pleomorphic mesothelial cells arranged in sheets and vague herringbone streams.
 Marked anisocytosis and anisokaryosis, binucleation, multinucleation, and 12 mitotic figures (most of which were bizarre) per ten 400x fields were present.
 A diagnosis of mesothelioma was made at this site.
 A proliferation of dysplastic mesothelial cells was also noted overlying the urinary bladder, abomasum, and abdominal fat.

-Peritoneal fluid analysis with cytologic examination is a minimally invasive diagnostic that can help exclude sterile or septic inflammatory exudates.
-Cytologic distinction between reactive and neoplastic mesothelial cells can be challenging, particularly in the pericardial cavity, where mesothelial cells typically display a higher degree of atypia.
+Peritoneal fluid analysis with cytologic examination is a minimally invasive diagnostic test that can help exclude sterile or septic inflammatory exudates.
+Cytologic distinction between reactive and neoplastic mesothelial cells can be challenging, particularly in the pericardial cavity, where mesothelial cells typically display a high degree of atypia.
 However, a highly cellular sample forming large clusters, as present in this case, with minimal inflammation certainly raises the index of suspicion for neoplasia.
-This is conjunction with cytologic criteria of malignancy and a supportive clinical history, can often lead to a diagnosis of a neoplastic effusion.
+This finding, in conjunction with cytologic criteria of malignancy and a supportive clinical history, can often lead to a diagnosis of a neoplastic effusion.
 However, the distinction between mesothelioma and carcinoma cannot reliably be made on cytologic examination alone.
-The clinical history (e.g. presence of a mass lesion, single or multiple cavity effusion) can result in a favoring of one differential over the other.
-While the presence of a mass lesion favors a carcinoma, mesotheliomas can reportedly present as a single distinct large mass.7 More often mesotheliomas appear on gross necropsy as multiple, small (1mm – 3cm), white, grey, tan or red, soft to firm, nodules on the cavity surface and serosal surface of organs.1–3,6 Carcinomatosis can appear similar, however.
+The clinical history (e.g. presence of a mass lesion, single or multiple cavity effusion) can result in favoring of one differential diagnosis over the other.
+While the presence of a mass lesion favors a carcinoma, mesotheliomas can reportedly present as a single distinct large mass.7 More often, on gross necropsy, mesotheliomas appear as multiple, small (1mm – 3cm), white, grey, tan or red, soft to firm, nodules on the cavity surface and serosal surface of organs.1–3,6 Carcinomatosis can appear similar, however.

 In humans, mesotheliomas are mainly attributed to exposure to asbestos, which is thought to result in a variety of carcinogenic effects (e.g. chromosomal aberrations, deletions in tumor suppressor genes).
-Simian virus 40 has also been recognized as a causative agent for this tumor.
-This virus has been shown to be oncogenic in rodents, with mesotheliomas developing following injection of the virus into visceral cavities.
-While the duration from exposure to diagnosis of mesothelioma in humans is long (up to 40 years), patients typically die within 18 months of diagnosis.5 Prognosis and survival times are difficult to gauge in veterinary medicine, as most animals are euthanized at the time of diagnosis1,3,7, as in this case.
+Simian virus 40 has also been recognized as a causative agent for this tumor in rodents, with mesotheliomas developing following injection of the virus into visceral cavities.
+While the duration from exposure to diagnosis of mesothelioma in humans is long (up to 40 years), patients typically die within 18 months of diagnosis.5 Prognosis and survival times are difficult to gauge in veterinary medicine, as most animals are euthanized at the time of diagnosis,1,3,7 as in this case.
 However, in one of the published case reports of a peritoneal mesothelioma in a goat, the animal died en route to the hospital, after only a one week history of clinical signs.2 The tumor is typically considered malignant, given its presence in a fluid medium, which facilitates the spread of neoplastic cells within the body cavity to the surfaces of distant organs.

 1. McCullagh KG, Mews AR, Pinsent PJ.
 Diffuse pleural mesothelioma in a goat.
 Vet Pathol.
 1979;16(1):119–21.